ianhecker/Cryptocurrency-Study/index.md

     + *value* : an uint of some transaction amount
     + etc.

-    When a transition performs a *send*, or a transaction to another entity, the final field will be either a *continuation* or the constant *MT* that specifies to call no continuation, and hence perform no more computations.
+    When a transition performs a *send*, or a transaction to another entity, the final field will be either a *continuation* or the constant *MT* that specifies to call no continuation, and hence perform no more computations [[4]](#references).

 + **Continuations**